 Having the right, optimized content to share with your clients and prospects is key.
 This includes developing a strategic content strategy that includes diverse assets (written, visual and video) and thinking of content as an integrated story that builds to showcase your brand over time.

 In the AEC industry, relationships and trust are key.
 In fact, these are such important elements of the business, GRIT recommends incorporating them into your company’s core values.
 When the contractor and project owner share similar values and create a connection, projects can be set up for success.
-Not only do relationships and trust play a major role in creating connections with the target audience, but so do other marketing efforts, including:
+Not only do relationships and trust play a major role in creating connections with your target audience, but so do other architecture, engineering and construction marketing efforts, including:

-- Email Campaigns.
-It is also important to develop ways to stay at the top of current and priority prospect’s minds.
-Monthly email campaigns are a great way to reach your target audience with industry updates, company news and project updates.
+• Email Marketing It is important to identify ways to stay at the top of current and priority prospects’ minds.
+Monthly email marketing campaigns are a great way to reach your target audience with industry updates, company news and project spotlights.
 Email campaigns keep your company top-of-mind and raise awareness of your team’s service areas, niche markets and current work.

-- Personalized Campaigns.
-More out-of-the-box ideas to connect with prospective clients include targeted direct outreach campaigns (designed to more personally connect with prospects and break through the clutter) and individualized content.
-Check out this auto dealership campaign the GRIT team developed for Mowery Construction to help them reach 40 key prospective auto dealerships in Central PA and stand out from the competition.
+• Personalized Campaigns.
+Out-of-the-box ideas to connect with prospective clients include targeted direct outreach campaigns (designed to personally connect with prospects and break through the clutter) and individualized content.
+Check out this auto dealership campaign the GRIT team developed for Mowery Construction to help them reach 40 key prospective auto dealerships in Central Pennsylvania and stand out from the competition.

 Tip #5: Dig into Digital

 Once your website is dialed in and your content features keywords, focus on uncovering a strategy that works for your business and target audience.
 For example, is the goal of your marketing efforts to recruit top talent?
-If so, with over 70 percent of the U.S. online population on Facebook, Messenger and Instagram, using these social media platforms to showcase your company culture and recruit talent could be beneficial.
-Or, if the goal of your marketing is to increase sales, then LinkedIn ads may be the right tactic to implement.
-Social media advertising is a great way to get in front of a diverse audience for a low cost, but it is critical to ensure you are using the right platforms to reach your goals and are tracking monthly performance to identify what content is most engaging for your target audience.
+If so, the average person spends 145 minutes on social media every day, so identifying who your ideal candidates are and what social media channels they are most active on could be beneficial.
+Your company can then share company culture information and team-specific posts on these channels to attract new talent.
+Or if the goal of your marketing is to increase sales, then LinkedIn ads may be the right tactic to implement.
+Social media marketing and advertising is a great way to get in front of a diverse audience for a low cost, but it is critical to ensure you are using the right platforms to reach your goals and are tracking analytics to identify what is working well.